-Eddie is currently alive and well in San Francisco, where he looking for leadership opportunities with a Startup or big tech company.
+Eddie is currently alive and well in Puerto Vallarta, MX, where he looking for remote leadership opportunities with a Startup or big tech company.
 This blog is focused on research around human motivation, specifically in the workplace, adventures in travel, current events and self improvement.

 Motivation 3.0 is a phrase coined by Dan Pink, in his book, Drive.
 It's a synopsis of research done in the last 30 years on intrinsic motivation, engagement and innovation.
 The idea is, if people have autonomy, mastery and purpose, they will be excited about what they do and the results pay dividends.
 And it's how this blog got started.